-Administrative expenses consist of the costs related to wages and salaries, professional fees, share-based compensation expense and other administrative expenses.
+Research and development expenses consist of the costs related to salaries, wages and other benefits, professional fees, share-based compensation expense and other research and development related expenses.

-Depreciation Expenses
+Depreciation expense

 Depreciation expenses includes depreciation of satellites and other property and equipment.